Comprehensive Metabolic Panel (CMP)

 - Glucose is a type of sugar that provides energy for the brain and body.
 This is also known as blood sugar and may be elevated with metabolic problems like diabetes.

-- Sodium is a type of compound known as an electrolyte.
-Electrolytes are minerals that promote healthy fluid levels and acid-base balance in the body.
+- Sodium is a type of compound known as an electrolyte; these minerals promote healthy fluid levels and acid-base balance in the body.
 They also facilitate proper muscle and nerve function.
 Most sodium comes from your diet, and the kidneys help regulate your body’s sodium levels.

-- Total protein is a measurement of the sum of albumin and globulins, which are proteins related to blood vessel and immune function.
+- Total protein is a measurement of the sum of albumin and globulins, which are proteins related to blood vessels and immune function.

-The comprehensive metabolic panel uses a blood sample that is normally taken in a medical laboratory, office, or clinic.
+The CMP uses a blood sample that is normally taken in a medical laboratory, office, or clinic.
 The test is done after being prescribed by a doctor, and the analysis is conducted in a laboratory.
+You can order a CMP online with testing by a Clinical Laboratory Improvement Amendments (CLIA)-approved lab such as Testing.com.

 Can I take the test at home?

-While the full CMP is not generally offered as an at-home test kit, some of the 14 components of the panel, such as the measurements commonly included in a liver panel, may be available with an at-home kit.
-In these kits, you take a fingerstick blood sample and send that sample by mail to a laboratory where it can be analyzed.
+The full CMP is not available as an at-home test kit, though you can order a CMP online and take your order to a lab.
+But some of the 14 components of the panel, such as the measurements commonly included in a liver panel, may be available with an at-home kit.
+In these kits, you take a fingerstick blood sample to mail to a laboratory where it can be analyzed.

 How much does the test cost?

-There is not a set price for the comprehensive metabolic panel.
+There is not a set price for the CMP.
 Instead, the cost depends on whether you have insurance coverage and where the blood sample is taken and analyzed.
+For example, a CMP test is available for $39 from Testing.com.

 For specific details about expected costs, contact your doctor’s office and your insurance provider, and make sure to ask about any copays or deductibles that you may be responsible for paying.

-A blood sample is needed for the comprehensive metabolic panel.
+A blood sample is needed for the CMP.
 All 14 measurements in the panel are conducted with the same sample, which is taken from a vein in your arm.
 This blood draw is usually done in a health clinic, doctor’s office, hospital, or laboratory.

 Before the test